Evolution and determinants of firm-level systemic risk in local production networks: Methods

 \subsection{The Stripe-Corrected Gravity Model}

+Unbiased null models of networks can be constructed using constrained entropy maximization, which generates an ensemble of networks that are maximally random but preserve (constrain) selected features of the empirical system \cite{jaynes1957information}.
+In physics jargon, these networks are in ``thermodynamic equilibrium'' with the imposed constraints.
+This construction thus defines a rigorous null hypothesis that the constrained features can explain any observation on the network \cite{squartini2011analytical,cimini2019statistical}.
+This validation approach is widely used in economic and financial network studies \cite{fagiolo_null,squartini2013early,Gualdi:2016aa,ferracci2022systemicriskinterbanknetworks,fessina2024pattern,zelbi2025mitigation}.

-Unbiased null models of networks can be defined within the framework of Exponential Random Graphs (ERGs) \cite{squartini2011analytical, cimini2019statistical}.
-For this approach to work in the context of heterogeneous weighted complex networks that are sparse (as is the case of production networks), the typical recipe is to constrain node strengths (the total weight of incident connections) as well as node degrees (the number of connections per node) \cite{mastrandrea2014enhanced,gabrielli2019}.
+In order to define unbiased null models of sparse weighted networks (which is the case of production networks), the typical recipe is to constrain node strengths (the total weight of incident connections) as well as node degrees (the number of connections per node) \cite{mastrandrea2014enhanced,gabrielli2019}.
 This can be done using a heuristic two-step procedure, known as \emph{density-corrected gravity model} (d-GM), assessing first whether two nodes are connected and then the value of the link weights \cite{cimini2015systemic, parisi2020horse}.
-The first step is based on the canonical \emph{configuration model} \cite{park2004statistical} where model parameters controlling the degrees are replaced by node strengths using a \emph{fitness ansatz} \cite{caldarelli2002scale,garlaschelli2004fitness}.
+The first step is based on the canonical \emph{configuration model} \cite{park2004statistical}, where model parameters controlling the degrees can be replaced by node strengths using a \emph{fitness ansatz} that connectivity is proportional to size \cite{caldarelli2002scale,garlaschelli2004fitness}.
 The \emph{stripe-corrected Gravity Model} (s-GM) \cite{ialongo2022reconstructing} improves the d-GM recipe by constraining the sector-specific strength of each node (rather than the overall strength), preserving in this way the input-output productive structure of each firm.
 Specifically the model preserves, for each firm $j$, the total output $s_j^{out}=\sum_{i} w_{j\to i}$ as well as the list of input quantities by industry $g$, namely $s_{g \to j} = \sum_{i \in g} w_{i\to j}$, which is a good proxy for the amount of products by industry that the firm uses to produce its output.

-The model follows a two-step procedure that first estimates the probability of a connection from supplier $i$ to customer $j$:
+Quantitatively, the two-step procedure of the s-GM consists in first estimating the probability of a connection from supplier $i$ to customer $j$:

-where $g_i$ is the industrial sector of the supplier $i$, and then assigns the link weight according to:
+where $g_i$ is the industrial sector of the supplier $i$, and then assigning the link weight according to: